PowerWire Logo

 serverroom

-In the IBM i world, when dealing with High Availability and Disaster Recovery, the history started with software replication, no matter which product you started or are still using, starting the printers has always been one of my concerns.
+In the IBM i world, when dealing with High Availability and Disaster Recovery the history started with software replication, no matter which product you started or are still using, starting the printers has always been one of my concerns.

 I only wanted the printers to be starting on the production system.
 Over the years I have noticed that I am not the only one having this concern.
 On several occasions I have seen this being solved by not starting the subsystem QSPL on the HA/DR system, but what if you need something to be printed on the HA/DR system?
-This is where the command CHGIPLA STRPRTWTR(*NONE) comes into place.

-As the help text is clearly showing printers are not started when this parameter is set to *NONE.
 Nonetheless I have seen jobs becoming active in the subsystem QSPL after an IPL of the system.
 When investigating, the answer was that these jobs were Remote Output Queues.
+When defining a fro Remote Output Queue the parameter AUTOSTRWTR(1), this causes these jobs to start regardless of the CHGIPLA parameter STRPRTWTR value specified.
+In order to get complete control over these Remote Output Queues here is what I did.

 Navigator for i helped me getting the SQL statement to retrieve all the Remote Output Queues.